0113 343 5264

 Office hours: Monday 10-11 *or email for an appointment at another time

 I teach UG and PG.
-My research focuses on the possibilities of non-conventional writing in relation to the cultures of contemporary art and the disciplinary formation of Fine Art.
+My research focuses on the production, distribution and criticism of extra-literary forms of writing in relation to the field of contemporary art and the disciplinary formation of Fine Art.

 - Histories and theories of late-modern and contemporary Anglo-American poetics, with a special interest in conceptualist writing.